MichaelBelousov/MichaelBelousov.github.io/src/src/blog/why-itwin-sucks.md

   - NOTE: I do not endorse the exact syntax above, just demonstrating how it might look.
 This is not far from real standard SQL syntax.
-  - Yes, this doesn't play well with domain handlers, but those were handled poorly anyway and I think you need to lift the domain constraint system anyway if you want to do that, see [domains][#domains-suck]
+  - Yes, this doesn't play well with domain handlers, but those need to be redesigned anyway, and I think you need to hoist the domain constraint system out of JavaScript and into ECDB anyway

 ### Domains suck

 - domains need to be loaded in JavaScript to take effect
-- it is not an error to not have the js for a domain loaded while working with it, the default therefore is ignore all constraints
+- it is not an error to not have the JS for a domain loaded while working with it, the default therefore is ignore all constraints
 - sqlite-only behavior like changeset application ignores domain constraints
-- domain handlers (js constraints) were abandoned by the only developers that really used them
+- domain handlers (JS constraints) were abandoned by many developers of editing apps that really used them
 - domain handlers are very slow because there is no way to check them in bulk or check groups of them
 - impossible to access domain computed properties in lots of contexts